gvwilson/sdxjs/systems-programming/index.md

 but as we're about to see,
 callbacks can be hard to understand even in small programs.
 In 2015,
-the language's developers standardized a higher-level tool called <g key="promise">promises</g>
-to make callbacks easier to manage, and more recently they have added new keywords called `async` and `await` to make it easier still.
+the language's developers standardized a higher-level tool called promises to make callbacks easier to manage, and more recently they have added new keywords called `async` and `await` to make it easier still.
 We need to understand all three layers in order to debug things when they go wrong,